-Marijuana has emerged as a rare point of consensus among U.S. voters in the 2020 elections.
+Marijuana has emerged as a rare point of consensus among U.S. voters.
 In red states as well as blue states, the population has legalized stoned states.

-As recently as a decade ago, recreational pot was illegal in all 50 states.
-But Colorado and Washington State lifted their prohibitions in 2012, and several other places have since followed.
-With 2020's latest results, a total of 15 states, 2 territories, and Washington, D.C., have followed.
+A little more than a decade ago, recreational pot was illegal in all 50 states.
+But Colorado and Washington lifted their prohibitions in 2012, and, as of this writing, a total of 19 states, 2 territories, and Washington, D.C., have followed.
 (Marijuana is permitted for medical use in even more states—a total of 37 to be precise.)

-Here's the full list of U.S. states and territories where recreational use is now legal:
+Here's the full list of U.S. states and territories where recreational cannabis is currently legal:

-If you need help getting started, check out our step-by-step guides for out-of-towners looking to buy pot in Colorado and California, two places where the tourism infrastructure and cannabis entrepreneurship are both well established.
+If you've never combined travel and THC before, check out our step-by-step guides for out-of-towners looking to buy pot in Colorado and California, two places where tourism infrastructure and cannabis entrepreneurship are both well established.